sudharsan13296/Hands-On-Reinforcement-Learning-With-Python/README.md

-# Check out the second editon of the book which covers basic to advanced deep RL algorithms with extensive math.
+# Check out the second editon of this book which covers basic to advanced deep RL algorithms with extensive math.
 Check out the new repo [here.](https://github.com/sudharsan13296/Deep-Reinforcement-Learning-With-Python)